 Course Waivers

 The core curriculum was designed as a key part of the overall MBA experience and students take core classes with their section.
 Waiving core courses provides flexibility to those who have mastered the core concepts that will be taught in the Ross classroom.
 To honor a student's previous academic coursework while maintaining the overall Ross MBA experience, we limit the number of waivers to two in each quarter (i.e., Fall A, Fall B, Winter A) and four total.
+The MO Core Series counts as one complete waiver and does not factor into per-quarter limits.
 The most commonly waived courses are ACC 502, ACC 552, BE 502, and FIN 503.

 View course description here.